Back to top

 Non-surgical treatments

-You may also have some of the following treatments as well as or instead of surgery.
+You may have some of the following treatments as well as, or instead of, surgery.

 - Radiotherapy – this uses radiation to destroy the cancer cells.
-You might have this if your cancer is in your rectum, as well as surgery and other treatments.
+You might have this if your cancer is in your rectum, alongside surgery and other treatments.

 - Targeted cancer drugs – these are medicines that can seek out cancer cells and interfere with the way they grow.
 They’re sometimes used alongside chemotherapy for bowel cancer, especially if the cancer has spread to other parts of your body.